shallyan/FlagEvalMM/README.md

 #### Transformers

-For optimal performance, we recommend installing flash-attention
+For optimal performance for transformers, we recommend installing flash-attention

 ```bash
 pip install flash-attn --no-build-isolation